dwyl/PWA-Liveview/README.md

 <link rel="manifest" href="/manifest.webmanifest" />
 ```

-When the asset reference is fingerprinted, we use the `.vte/manifest` dictionary to find the new name.
+When the asset reference is versioned, we use the `.vte/manifest` dictionary to find the new name.
-We used a helper [ViteHelper](https://github.com/dwyl/PWA-Liveview/blob/main/lib/soldiyjsweb/vite_helper.ex):
+We used a helper [ViteHelper](https://github.com/dwyl/PWA-Liveview/blob/main/lib/soldiyjsweb/vite_helper.ex) to map the original name to the versioned one (the one in "priv/static/assets").

 ```elixir
 <link